 Although LA and San Francisco performed poorly in these studies, two other Californian cities were ranked the safest in the nation for cyclists.
 Researchers say Berkeley and Davis currently have the best infrastructure for bicyclists.

 The major reason for the success in Berkeley and Davis has to do with each city’s investment in well-connected bike lanes with large buffer zones.
-Also, analysts note that both of these cities have particularly strong biking communities, and more bikers often translates to greater protection.
+Also, analysts note that both of these cities have particularly strong biking communities and more bikers which often translates to greater protection.

 Although LA’s cyclist safety record isn’t so great, New York City is now considered the worst city for bicyclists.
 Other cities that scored poorly on national surveys include Des Moines, Houston, and Fargo.